telpirion/telpirion_com/content/blog/migrating-a-site.md

 Besides, keeping this frontend would require that I keep the multi-build process set up that I currently have, where I use Go (backend) and Node (frontend) for builds, with the two systems wired together by a Gulp file.
+Even simple changes can require updates to 2 or more of the build files.
-Maintaining all three of these build systems required changes for even simple updates to the site.
-While a complex site might need multiple build systems for its components, mine is not that complicated.
+While a complex site might need multiple build systems for its components, mine is just not that complicated.

 ## What to choose?

 Despite the history, I want to make a clean(-ish) break.
-I must have better capabilities for quick site updates (if I'm going to make a habit out of this blog thing.
+I must have better capabilities for quick site updates (if I'm going to make a habit out of this blog thing).

 After chatting with my colleagues and kicking the tires on a few different options, I've narrowed down my choices to the following: